 Jessamine Cooke-Plagwitz, Ph.D., Queen’s University, Kingston, Ontario, associate professor

 Mary L. Cozad, Ph.D., University of California, Berkeley, assistant professor

 Mandy Faretta-Stutenberg, Ph.D., University of Illinois at Chicago, assistant professor

 Frances Jaeger, Ph.D., University of Illinois, associate professor

 Joanna Kot, Ph.D., University of Chicago, professor

-Karen Lichtman, Ph.D., University of Illinois at Urbana-Champaign, assistant professor
+Karen Lichtman, Ph.D., University of Illinois at Urbana-Champaign, associate professor

 Christopher Nissen, Ph.D., University of California, Berkeley, professor